 09 – Cambodia declares itself to be the Khmer Republic.

-10 – Canadian Minister of Labor Pierre Laporte is kidnapped and killed by the Front de Libération du Québec.
+10 – Canadian Minister of Labor and Deputy Premier of the province of Quebec Pierre Laporte is kidnapped by the Front de Libération du Québec (FLQ).

 10 – Fiji becomes independent.